davidbroetje/algorithm-mnemonics-vscode/README.md

 ## Features

 [Algorithm Mnemonics: Increase Productivity with STL Algorithms](https://github.com/tommybennett/algorithm-mnemonics) provides code templates for C++ STL algorithms.
-Each code template is given a name and a 3-letter mnemonic (All available code templates are listed in the word document [STLInstructionSet.docx](https://github.com/tommybennett/algorithm-mnemonics/blob/master/STLInstructionSet.docx)).
+Each code template is given a name and a 3-letter mnemonic (All available code templates are listed in the file [STLInstructionSet.md](https://github.com/tommybennett/algorithm-mnemonics/blob/master/STLInstructionSet.md)).

 This extension implements these code templates as VS Code snippets accessible by it's 3-letter mnemonic.